 Google has this amazing tool called keywordtool that helps you to find out what keywords are in trend and are mostly looked for.

-4. Do not Underestimate the Product Photography
+4. Don’t Underestimate the Product Photography

 Your product photos say a lot about your product quality, how professional your brand is, and how serious you are about your work.
 A captivating product photo can gain a lot of trust from your customer making them compelled to buy something from your website.

 90% of the customers feel that product photos are one of the most important factors in making a decision.
 If your product photo looks dull and unattractive, there is no way that anyone would be interested in exploring your site further.
-You can learn more about it Challenges of product photography.
+You can learn more about it challenges of product photography.

 Hiring a professional photo editing service provider is massively valuable and also, a product video could be like a cherry on top of your cake to fight eCommerce competition!
 Make sure that you invest in these two options at some point in your business to describe your products in more detail and make your website look more smooth, polished, and professional.

-5. Get Reviews on your Pages
+5. Bring Reviews on Your Pages